NumyAddon/ToCVersions/README.md

       - name: Create Retail Package
         uses: BigWigsMods/packager@master

-By default, it will replace placeholders in all .toc files in your root directory.
+By default, it will replace placeholders in all .toc files in your repository.
-If this isn't enough, you can instead pass a list of files to replace:
+If this isn't what you want, you can instead pass a list of files to replace:

       - name: Replace toc-versions
         uses: Numynum/ToCVersions@master